 A review of the "True Detective" season finale coming up just as soon as I wear a white suit with a red rose in my jacket...

-A quick review of tonight's "Tremé" coming up just as soon as I tickle the tiger...
+A quick review of tonight's "Hannibal" coming up just as soon as I tickle the tiger...